thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 Aliases can be as easy as referring to a single device or as complicated as creating a complex search query for specific assets from a list.

-**In this tutorial, aliases will be used on a system according to the scheme shown below and all devices have "water_level" generated values coming to them:**
+**In this tutorial, aliases will be used on a system according to the scheme shown below and all devices have "temperature" generated values coming to them:**

 <object width="60%" data="/images/user-guide/ui/alias-scheme.svg"></object>